-The Contract Administrator is 'an individual appointed by the Head of Entity to administer a contract on behalf of the entity'.
+The Contract Administrator is 'an individual appointed by the Head of Entity to administer a contract on behalf of the Entity'

 The primary responsibilities of the Contract Administrator include:

 - Participating, as necessary, in developing the solicitation and writing the draft documents.
-Contract administration must be considered during this process. - Monitoring the Consultant's progress and performance to ensure services conform to the contract requirements.
+Contract administration must be considered during this process. - Monitoring the Service Provider's progress and performance to ensure services conform to the contract requirements. - Authorizing payments consistent with the contract terms.

-- Authorizing payments consistent with the contract terms. - Exercising remedies, as appropriate, where a Consultant's performance is deficient. - Facilitating resolution of disputes in a timely manner. - Meeting with the Consultant on a regular basis to review progress, discuss problems and consider necessary changes. - Establishing control of correspondence, data and reports. - Identifying potential problems and solutions. - Managing any public property used in contract performance - Documenting significant events. - Maintaining appropriate records.
+- Exercising remedies, as appropriate, where a Service Provider's performance is deficient. - Facilitating the resolution of disputes in a timely manner. - Meeting with the Service Provider on a regular basis to review progress, discuss problems and consider necessary changes. - Establishing control of correspondence, data and reports. - Identifying potential problems and solutions. - Managing any public property used in contract performance - Documenting significant events. - Maintaining appropriate records.